 Well, don’t go out of your way to stop at the bakery.
 In the time it takes to run to the store, you can make this deliciously flaky pie crust!
-It will turn out absolutely company-ready and delicious with minimal effort.
+It will turn out absolutely guest-ready and delicious with minimal effort.

 See the yummy pie crust in the photo above?
 Do you see all those flaky layers?
 I bet you didn’t think you could achieve those delicious layers of flakiness with 5-minute pie dough!
 But I promise this is a no-fail recipe that even novice home bakers will have success with!

 The secret to the flakiest, easiest pie dough is to keep it COLD!
 Chill the dough at ALL times.
 Cold pie dough means you need to work quickly, using very cold butter and ice water.